ShelbyZ/node-ucwa/README.md

   * Initial Release

 # How it Works
-node> ucwa-proxy [--port --secure [--pfx --passphrase] --logging]
+node> ucwa-proxy [--port --secure [--pfx --passphrase] --logging --origin]

 - --port - port to host server on (default 4666)
 - --secure - whether to host server as Http or Https (default true)
-- --pfx - Path to PKCS#12 certificate file (default ./certs/node-ucwa.pfx)
+- --pfx - path to PKCS#12 certificate file (default ./certs/node-ucwa.pfx)
 - --passphrase - optional certificate password (default '')
 - --logging - logs the request object prior to proxying (default false)
+- --origin - specify value for Access-Control-Allow-Origin header otherwise defaults to https://localhost (when secure) or http://localhost

 # Structuring Proxy Requests
 The request format expected by /proxy is as follows: